By The Numbers

 ARTS & HISTORY IMPACT

-- 1 cent Of every City of Boise dollar is dedicated to Department of Arts & History budget
+- 1 cent Of every City of Boise general fund tax dollar is dedicated to Department of Arts & History budget

 A&H programming puts hundreds of artists, construction workers, contractors & vendors to work and yields partnerships across the city.

 - $7,125,150 Estimated value of City’s art collection

 - $2,200,000 Dollars of City funding via Percent for Art has shaped our city’s look and feel